 Single Engine Aircraft

-The most affordable personal aircraft category is a single engine piston.
-For new pilots, a single engine piston plane meets their needs for affordability and economical operation coupled with good speed and cruising range.
-Single engine aircraft start out very small with room for just the pilot, but for today’s rundown, we will include planes that have room for you plus at least one passenger.
+The most affordable personal aircraft category is a single-engine piston.
+For new pilots, a single-engine piston plane meets their needs for affordability and economical operation coupled with good speed and cruising range.

 Aeronca Champ 7AC

 The original Aeronca Champ is a classic, inexpensive tandem plane that used to be a common choice for trainer aircraft.
-This plane is perfect for enjoying relaxing low, slow flights.
+This tail-wheel plane is perfect for enjoying relaxing low, slow flights.
 With a 4-5 gallon per hour fuel burn, your fuel budget will go a long way.
 The Champ is a great example of an affordable personal aircraft both in terms of purchase price and operating costs.

 - Cruising speed: 85 mph